-By area, the parish is one of the largest in Taunton Deane at 2,300 hectares – only Wiveliscombe is bigger.
-The Parish Council has executive and tax raising powers (by precepting the district) and statutory rights to be consulted.
+By area, the parish is one of the largest in Somerset West and Taunton at 2,300 hectares – only Wiveliscombe is bigger.
+The Parish Council has executive and tax-raising powers (by precepting the district) and statutory rights to be consulted.
 The Council Office, with part-time Clerk, is in the North Curry village.
 Members of the Parish Council are elected for a period of four years; the next elections will be held on Thursday 2 May 2019.

-The parish sits within the Borough of Taunton Deane, whose Council provides certain local government services and can raise taxes for itself and precepted by the Parish and County Councils.
-The parish is represented on Taunton Deane Borough Council by two ward councillors, who also represent the adjacent parishes of Stoke St Gregory, Burrowbridge and Durston.
-The district is due to merge with West Somerset District on 1 April 2019 with larger wards.
-North Curry will then be included with Henlade, Thornfalcon, Ruishton and Stoke St Mary (but excluding Durston), and elections for the combined wards will be held at the same time as parish council elections.
+The parish sits within the local government district of Somerset West and Taunton, whose Council provides certain local government services and can raise taxes for itself and precepted by the Parish and County Councils.
+The parish is represented on Somerset West and Taunton Council by two ward councillors, who also represent the adjacent parishes of Stoke St Gregory, Burrowbridge, Henlade, Thornfalcon, Ruishton and Stoke St Mary (but excluding Durston), and elections for the combined wards will be held at the same time as parish council elections.

-Taunton Deane (and West Somerset) sit within the County of Somerset.
+Somerset West and Taunton sits within the County of Somerset.
 The County Council has responsibilities for Education, Social Services and Highways.
 The parish is represented at County by the divisional councillor for Monkton Heathfield and North Curry.

 The Ecclesiastical Parish